HaxeFlixel/flixel-docs/documentation/01_tutorial/13-12-sound-and-music.html.md

 	This time we will use `forceRestart` so that if the player happens to pickup several coins close to each other the sound will keep up with them.

 12. All of the rest of our sounds, because they deal with combat, will be in our `CombatHUD` class.

+	Assuming you downloaded the file, the sounds should already be there, but as a learning exercise, it's a good idea to go through and check.
+This will help you better understand sounds for when you're working on your next game.

 	To initialize them: